Last Updated on 30 November 2025 by Cycloscope

 Safety in Zimbabwe

-Malaria and TseTse flies in Zimbabwe
+Malaria and TseTse flies in Zimbabwe.

-Keep in mind that taking a malaria Prophylaxis won’t prevent you from getting malaria!
+Keep in mind that taking malaria Prophylaxis won’t prevent you from getting malaria!
 What prophylaxis does is to protect from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!

-Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row, because the drug could permanently damage the bodyIf your stay is short term though, we definitely advise taking malaria tablets.
+Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row, because the drug could permanently damage the body.
+If your stay is short-term, though, we definitely advise taking malaria tablets.

 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.

-We recommend buying some Cortem for an emergency, but it’s most advisable to head to one of the many local clinics if you feel sick… go as soon as you exhibit the first symptoms – they’ll test you for free and treat you for cheap, no one knows malaria better than those doctors.
+We recommend buying some Cortem as an emergency backup.
+Still, it’s best to head to one of the many local clinics if you feel sick… go as soon as you exhibit the first symptoms – they’ll test you for free and treat you cheaply; no one knows malaria better than those doctors.

 Currency and Economic Situation in Zimbabwe

-Our Bike Tour of Zimbabwe – itinerary, map and GPS track
+Our Bike Tour of Zimbabwe – itinerary, map, and GPS track

 The elevation gain of about 10,000 meters and the predominance of gravel roads make this bike ride definitely not a beginner’s affair.
-You’ll sweat a lot but it will be worth it.
+You’ll sweat a lot, but it will be worth it.

 What to See in Zimbabwe – by bicycle or not

-If you are looking for the real Zimbabwe and want to follow a route outside the usual tourist circuits this list could be for you.
-The sections not mentioned below, the A2 from Mutoko to Harare and the dirt road from Nyanga to Mutoko are the least interesting sections of this cycle route.
+If you are looking for the real Zimbabwe and want to follow a route outside the usual tourist circuits, this list could be for you.
+The sections not mentioned below, the A2 from Mutoko to Harare, and the dirt road from Nyanga to Mutoko are the least interesting sections of this cycle route.

 The A2 from Mutoko to Harare is a boring and rolling up and down tar road with variable traffic – nothing of interest, but a good section to hitchhike if you want to speed up your bike trip.

 The dirt road from Nyanga to Mutoko can be divided into two sections.
-The first 70km after leaving Nyanga are beautiful, with wide views of the lower valleys and their kopjies.
+The first 70km after leaving Nyanga are beautiful, with expansive views of the lower valleys and their kopjies.
 The second section is a shortcut through thick bush and abandoned farmland, a very challenging road with loads of sand and corrugation and a little charm.

 Zimbabwe Points of Interest on Map